team-watchdog/apoc-gardens-wiki/public/markdown/Flowers/marigold.md

 **Explanation:** Marigolds may struggle with cooler temperatures and shorter days in higher elevations.
 The lower rainfall is beneficial, but the cooler climate may limit growth.

 **Challenges/Adaptations:**
-- Provide additional warmth using black plastic mulch or row covers during cooler periods.
+- Provide additional warmth using black plastic mulch sheets or row covers during cooler periods.
 - Ensure plants receive adequate sunlight despite the cooler climate.
 - Monitor plants for signs of stress due to cooler temperatures and shorter days.
 - Choose varieties that are more tolerant to cooler temperatures, such as French marigolds.